gmadnani/Where-are-we/Assets/README.md

 ## Playing the Game
 - As you play the game your points will increase with every correct question
-- Your score will decrease for every incorrect question
+- Your score will decrease if you do not answer the question in the allotted time.

 ``
 **you could end up with a negative score!!**